 Define a Business Transaction

 Measures are required to define a business transaction.
-In this case, Measures are split, which filters only these PurePaths which contain the above described ActionEvent.
-The result is then further split to list of all PurePaths containing only the ActionEvent by the individual values described above.
+In this case, Measures are split, which filters only these PurePaths which contain the previously described ActionEvent.
+The result is then further split to list of all PurePaths containing only the ActionEvent by the individual values previously described.
 That result defines this business transaction.

 Learn more about business transactions.